Berserk-Games/Tabletop-Simulator-Knowledge-Base/docs/game-tools/zone-tools.md

 With the same zone tool selected, left-clicking on a pre-existing zone will remove it.

 ###Modification
 Right-clicking on a pre-existing zone will provide some additional feature/options.
 What the right-click does depends on the zone type.
-Details can be found below, in the following sections.
+You can find more information on the right-click feature below.

 !!!tip
     When you draw a zone, you aren't stuck with the shape you made it!
 All zones can be moved/resized/rotated by using the [Gizmo Tool](gizmo-tool.md).